 July marks the height of summer.
 It’s the warmest month of the year and these peak temperatures start to unlock the bays and waterways from their icy prison.
 The tundra is a profusion of wild flowers, while throughout the region there’s a frenzy of wildlife activity as all species are making the most of the summer breeding season.

 Hordes of migratory birds have returned to nest congregate on Prince Leopold and Bylot Islands, while both belugas and narwhals are starting to migrate deeper into the heart of the Northwest Passage as the receding ice allows, making for spectacular encounters at Cunningham Inlet on Somerset island, and along the ice floe edge.

-The excitement of August is that the receding ice allows the arrival of a small number of expedition ships, which provide the best means to explore the Northwest Passage.
+The excitement of August is that the receding ice allows the arrival of a small number of expedition ships, which provide the best means to explore the Northwest Passage on a cruise.
 Days are still long - helping to maximise wildlife sightings - and temperatures comparatively warm, however the weather can change rapidly and it can snow anytime.